 - 1. Inquiry from the bank to obtain copies of all records, (cash collections and checks/EFT payments) during the period the child support accounts were with their financial institution. - 2.
-Seek legislation to establish a period, possibly two years, after which unclaimed child support payments will escheat to the Government.
-Since bank records are incomplete or unavailable for two financial institutions with child support accounts prior to 2004, DOA and CSED are seeking legislation to waive the diligent effort requirements before unclaimed child support payments can be escheated for the period prior to 2004. - 3.
-Seek legislation for unclaimed child support payments escheating to the Government of Guam for all unclaimed child support payments prior to October 1, 2004.
+Seek legislation to establish a period, possibly two years, in which unclaimed child support payments will escheat to the Government.
+Since bank records are incomplete or unavailable for two financial institutions with child support accounts prior to 2004, DOA and CSED are seeking legislation to waive the diligent effort requirements before unclaimed child support payments can be escheated for the period prior to 2004.